 - Sheridan II

-Sheridan II is a 2 acre site, located adjacent to ULC's 11th Avenue TOD 1 acre parcel of land at the Sheridan rail station on the W Line.
-This acquistion expands ULC's development footprint and allows for more flexibility in redevelopment options.
-ULC and partners are currently creating a development plan that will include affordable housing as well as other uses.
+Purchased in 2015 with the Denver Regional Transit Oriented Development Fund.
+This acquisition expands ULC’s development footprint and allows for more flexibility in redevelopment options.
+ULC will work with a development partner to create a multi-phased development plan that will include affordable housing as well as other community uses.

 - Social Enterprise Foundry